Michael Landon: Singing

 Landon also had a singing career, of the teen idol type.

-In 1957, Candlelight Records released a Michael Landon single "Gimme a Little Kiss (Will "Ya" Huh)"/ "Be Patient With Me" during the height of his notoriety for his role in the film I Was a Teenage Werewolf.
+In 1957, Candlelight Records released a Michael Landon single "Gimme a Little Kiss (Will "Ya" Huh)"/ "Be Patient with Me" during the height of his notoriety for his role in the film I Was a Teenage Werewolf.
 Some copies show the artist credited as the "Teenage Werewolf" rather than as Michael Landon.
-In 1962, both the A- and B-side of the record were re-released on the Fono-Graf label that included a picture sleeve of Landon's then-current role on Bonanza as Little Joe Cartwright.
+In 1962, both the A- and B-sides of the record were re-released on the Fono-Graf label that included a picture sleeve of Landon's then-current role on Bonanza as Little Joe Cartwright.

-In 1964, RCA Victor Records released another Landon single, "Linda Is Lonesome"/"Without You".
-All of Landon's singles have since been issued on compact disc by Bear Family Records as part of a Bonanza various artists compilation.
+In March 1964, RCA Victor Records released another Landon single, "Linda Is Lonesome"/"Without You".
+All of Landon's singles have since been issued on compact disc by Bear Family Records as part of a Bonanza various-artists compilation.

 Landon sang on television, on the Dean Martin Show, Hullabaloo, and other venues, and also sang live on stage at theatrical venues (sometimes with a holster and gun strapped to his hip).